-I have had eight books published since 2003:
+I have had nine books published since 2003:

 2013 The Laird of Fort William: William McGillivray and the North West Company (Heritage House)